You can use the Pages application to work with pages in Kentico.

 When working with and previewing content in the Pages application, there are three view modes that you can use:

 - Preview – displays the latest version of the page.
 This means that it displays even pages that are not yet published.
-The view mode also allows you to use built-in page validation features.
+On Portal Engine websites, the view mode also allows you to use built-in page validation features .

 - Listing – shows a list of all pages under the currently selected page.
 You can use the Listing mode to perform multiple (batch) page operations such as deleting, publishing, or translating pages at once.

-The following points summarize the difference between Live site and the Preview view mode:
+The following points summarize the difference between the live site and the Preview mode:

-- Live site and Preview display the same content when a page is published and no further changes have been made to it since it was published.
+- The live site and Preview mode display the same content when a page is published and no further changes have been made to it since it was published.

 Page status icons